 - doors that lock from inside the classroom not the hallway

-- more cameras throughout the buildings and grounds
+- more security cameras throughout the buildings and grounds

 - updated public address (PA) systems

-- the technology infrastructure to support these (wiring NOT end-user devices like student computers or chrome books), and
+- technology infrastructure (NOT end-user devices like student computers or chrome books)

 Home Market Value Annual Cost Monthly Cost $ 200,000 $ 150 $ 13 $ 300,000 $ 225 $ 19 $ 400,000 $ 300 $ 25